Skip to content

 Over the last 18 months, democracies have committed over USD 10Bto build Sovereign AI.
 None have prepared a defense layer for the autonomous agents they’re building.

 This is not an oversight.
 It is a structural vulnerability.
-Today, that gap has its first open, operational, community-governed answer — MIT-licensed, 314 behavioral rules, already shipping in Cisco, Microsoft, NVIDIA, Meta, and IBM security stacks.
+Today, that gap has its first open, operational, community-governed answer — MIT-licensed, 642 behavioral rules, in production at Microsoft AGT and Cisco AI Defense (plus Gen Digital Sage, PR merged), and referenced by MISP and OWASP.

 SHIPPING